patrickbucher/elixir-basics/README.md

 ## Structuring Data with Maps

-The current implementation is tedious to extend: In case an additional field should be stored, multiple functions needed to extended.
+The current implementation is tedious to extend: If an additional field should be stored, multiple functions needed to extended.
 It's therefore more flexible to store the data in a map (`examples/buddies/buddies_v3.exs`):

 ```elixir
 defmodule Buddies do